linki/chaoskube/README.md

 ## Filtering targets

-However, you can limit the search space of `chaoskube` by providing label, annotations and namespace selectors.
+However, you can limit the search space of `chaoskube` by providing label, annotation and namespace selectors.

 ```console
 $ chaoskube --labels 'app=mate,chaos,stage!=production'